 - Once the animal is caught, an Animal Care Services Officer will pick up the animal and the trap.

-- If you wish to rent an additional trap, you must come to the facility Monday through Friday between 10 a.m. and 4:30 p.m.
+- If you wish to rent an additional trap, you must come to the facility Monday through Friday between 8 a.m. to 5 p.m.

 The intent of trapping is to safely contain an animal so that it can be safely transported somewhere else.
 It should be used as a last resort and not in any way to make the animal suffer.
 Trapped animals that are not cared for is considered animal cruelty and a crime.
 It is your responsibility to ensure that the animal is trapped and maintained in a humane manner until it can be picked up by Animal Services.
 Please expect delays in Animal Services’ response times due to the high volume of emergency calls that take priority over trapped animals on private property.